 Buy-to-let mortgage guide Buy-to-let mortgages - get the best deal

 It should also be seen as a long term investment.
-Over the past 20 years house prices have grown significantly but since the credit crunch they have fallen and are yet to recover.
-And there are no guarantees about what will happen to house prices in the future.
+Over the long term house prices are likely to increase but in the short term they could fall or stay the same.
+No-one knows with any certainty what will happen to house prices in the future.

 Buy-to-let mortgages - landlord expenses